 Edition of 3

-Installation view of the exhibition INVOLVED – a solo exhibition by Katja Bjørn (2019)
+Installation view from the exhibition Involved – a solo show by Katja Bjørn in 2017.

 Double-channel video installation, 8 min loop, no sound.

 The Source, 2014

 Installation view from the exhibition The Source – a solo show by Katja Bjørn in 2014.